CorvetteCole/backboardtracking/README.md

 # Development tools used
-UnoArduSim V1.6.3: Used and allowed me to see exactly where my code was decided to run awry.
+-UnoArduSim V1.6.3: Used and allowed me to see exactly where my code was decided to run awry.
 Would highly reccommend.
 Its fairly intuitive as well.

-ArduinoIDE: Pretty self explanatory.
+-ArduinoIDE: Pretty self explanatory.
 Just the official Arduino environment

-Github: Used to manage this repository
+-Github: Used to manage this repository

 # Debugging
 To enable debugging (only on median code for now) hit control+F, find "//deb:", leave the replace field blank, and click replace all.
 Check serial monitor for debugging info